Blood and Cardiovascular diseasesDiseases and conditionsFEATURED

 2. Educate your community

-Use social media, local barangay forums, school programs to raise awareness about blood diseases, their symptoms, and early diagnosis.
+Use social media, local barangay forums, and school programs.
+Raise awareness about blood diseases, their symptoms, and early diagnosis.
 During September, many organizations run webinars and forums.

 3. Support advocacy groups

-Groups like the Blood Cancer Alliance of the Philippines and patient support organizations advocate for better policies and assistance. epcalmfoundation+1
+Groups like the Blood Cancer Alliance of the Philippines advocate for better policies.
+Patient support organizations also strive to provide necessary assistance. epcalmfoundation

 4. Advocate for structural reform